Data Types

 Log loss | a classification metric designed for models that output probabilities for class predictions | |

-Numeric | Root mean squared error (RMSE) | standard metric for evaluating regression models |
+Root mean squared error (RMSE) | standard metric for evaluating regression models (Accuracy); however, it cannot tell whether the model is overfit nor underfit | |

 Average Weighted Quantile Loss (Average wQL) | for probabilistic forecasting, where one predicts a range (distribution) of possible future values rather than a single point.
 It’s beneficial in time-series models like those used in weather forecasting, where uncertainty and quantiles matter |